Roads Improvement Association

-The Roads Improvement Association, established in 1882, was a British organisation which campaigned for better roads in the late 19th century and first half of the 20th century.
-Founded by cycling organisations ten years before the first motor cars arrived on the roads, it became predominantly a motoring body before World War I.
+The Roads Improvement Association, established in 1882, was a British civic organisation which campaigned for better roads in the late 19th century and first half of the 20th century.
+Founded by cycling organisations about ten years before the first modern motor cars arrived on the roads, it became a predominantly motoring body before World War I.

 History

 Cycling origins

 The Roads Improvement Association (RIA) was jointly established in October 1886 by the Cyclists' Touring Club and the National Cyclists' Union, both of which had been founded in 1878.

 The NCU was originally the Bicycle Union, instigated by Gerard Francis Cobb, a Cambridge University music tutor and president of the university's bicycle club, and also later a member of the CTC's national council.
 In July 1878, Cobb led the Bicycle Union's lobbying of the Local Government Board, one of the official bodies managing British highways, and also actively campaigned for highway improvements in Cambridge.
 The Bicycle Union was renamed the National Cyclists' Union in 1883, and continued to campaign for highway improvements, successfully pursuing an 1885 legal action, with support from highway engineer Thomas Codrington, regarding the road between Birmingham and Halesowen.
 In October 1886, the CTC and NCU pooled resources and formed the Roads Improvement Association.

 As transport expert Christian Wolmar has observed:

 it was cyclists that, quite literally, paved the way for the car as they were the earliest campaigners for macadamised roads as they wanted a smooth surface for their country rides.
 Their organisation, the Roads Improvement Association, even sued, at the end of the 19th century, local authority highway engineers for failing to provide them.

 The RIA initially focused on production of technical literature distributed to highways boards and surveyors to promote improved highway construction and maintenance methods.
 By 1890, the RIA had reported on 33 roads, some of which had been improved, but by 1893 the Association was described as "moribund" with no further legal successes and no nationwide movement for better roads.
 According to T. R. Nicolson: "It took on new life only after the coming of the motor car".

 This change began at the start of the 20th century.
 In 1900, William Rees Jeffreys was elected to the council of the Cyclists' Touring Club.
 In 1901, he became the CTC's RIA representative, and later the same year became its honorary secretary.
 Jeffreys believed the RIA should focus more on political lobbying and push for a national highway authority and state funding of highways.
 In 1903, he was the first witness to give evidence to a British government inquiry into highway administration, and provided extensive RIA technical information on road surfaces sourced from cyclists, saying "The bicycle is perhaps the best road inspector there is."
 He told the CTC Gazette: "To no class in the community are good roads so important as to cyclists."